bioinfo-biols/SEVtras/docs/Part II ESAI calculating.rst

 **Note1:** The input cell matrix should contain sample and cell type information in the ``obs`` of adata.

 **Note2:** This command can be compatible to all platform, including Jupyter on Windows.
+If you encounter a gesapy file occupation error on Windows platform, please try to rerun the same command.

 SEVtras provides function ``ESAI_calculator`` to evaluate dynamic of cellular sEV secretion activity.